-Barbara Ehrenreich is the author of 16 books, including the bestsellers Nickel and Dimed and Bait and Switch.
-A frequent contributor to Harper’s and the Nation, she has also been a columnist at the New York Times and Time magazine.
-Her seventeenth book, Bright-Sided: How the Relentless Promotion of Positive Thinking Has Undermined America(Metropolitan Books), has just been published.
-An examination of recent studies of the medical ineffectiveness of positive thinking, mentioned in this essay, can be found in the book.
+Barbara Ehrenreich (1941-2022) was the author of 17 books, including the bestsellers Nickel and Dimed and Bait and Switch.
+A frequent contributor to Harper’s and the Nation, she had also been a columnist at the New York Times and Time magazine.
 To listen to the TomDispatch audio interview with Ehrenreich that accompanies this piece, click here.

 John Ehrenreich is professor of psychology at the State University of New York, College at Old Westbury.
 He wrote The Humanitarian Companion: A Guide for International Aid, Development, and Human Rights Workers.

 Erika Eichelberger is a senior editorial fellow at Mother Jones where she writes regularly for the website.
 She is also social media director for TomDispatch.
 She has written for The Nation, The Brooklyn Rail, and Alternet.